constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 ### Lesson 1: Create a user and a group

-Lets create a group of RADIUS users, and add at least one user to this group.
+Let us create a group of RADIUS users, and add at least one user to this group.
 You'll need this for all other lessons.

 First create a user